 The Wieder family was renowned in Hungary for producing high quality cantors.
 Yehoshua's father was a famous cantor, as were all of his brothers, and the Wieder family held positions in some of Hungary's most famous synagogues.
 His father Asher died during the Yom Kippur (Day of Atonement) service in 1943 while reciting the Kol Nidre prayer; he was chief cantor in Hajdunanasz at the time.
 Given his background, the young Yehoshua received a thorough religious and musical education.
 He displayed a beautiful voice and was taught the art of cantorial singing by Hungary's most prominent cantors.
 While still young he gave concerts throughout Hungary, performed on Hunagarian radio, and was considered a ‘Wunderkind’.

 When he was almost eighteen, Wieder left his family to study music and voice in Vienna.
 He studied with the famous teachers Ephraim Shlepak, Yehudah Leib Miller, and Emanuel Frankel, who encouraged him to make a career in the vocal arts.

-From his stay in Auschwitz, Cantor Wieder had sand in his lungs.
-Doctors advised him that mountain air would do him good, and he accepted a position in Snowdon, Montreal at the newly erected Chevra Shaas Adath Jeshurun Hadrath Kodesh Shevet Achim Chaverim Kol Yisrael d'Bet Abraham Synagogue, better known as Adath Jeshurun Hadrath Kodesh (1957-1964).
-While officiating in Montreal he suffered a fatal coronary attack from which he died on 22 August 1964.
+From his time in Auschwitz, Cantor Wieder had sand in his lungs.
+Doctors advised him that mountain air would do him good, and he accepted a position in Snowdon, Montreal, at the newly erected Chevra Shaas Adath Jeshurun Hadrath Kodesh Shevet Achim Chaverim Kol Yisrael d'Bet Abraham Synagogue, better known as Adath Jeshurun Hadrath Kodesh (1957-1964).
+While officiating in Montreal, he suffered a fatal coronary attack and died on 22 August 1964.
 Cantor Wieder is buried in the Jewish cemetery of Montreal.

 By Jeffrey P Lieuwen